ChristianIvicevic/deployonfriday.io/posts/2022/03/28-days-of-rust-part-2.md

 ```

 Compared to `Graph::contains_edge()` the new method `Graph::add_edge()` operates on a mutable reference of `self` indicated by the `&mut self` as the first parameter.
-Although it also has to be called using an existing instance, it cannot be called on an instance that is not marked with `mut` itself!
+The distinction between `&self` and `&mut self` really helps to not only document that (im)mutable nature of a method, it is also enforced by the compiler.
+Here is a snippet that intentionally attempts to invoke `Graph::add_edge()` on an instance that is immutable:

 ```rust
 // The instance of Graph is NOT marked as mut.